singingwolfboy/netlify-home/_posts/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

 ![step 7 - done](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step7Jekyll.png)

 Wait, you thought there was going to be more?
 Nope!
 Netlify has done it all for you, including giving your site a temporary name.
 Now you can add your custom domain, and your site will be live for your adoring public to view.
-Congratulations, and thanks for using netlify!
+Congratulations, and thanks for using Netlify!